PatrickAttankurugu/PatrickAttankurugu/README.md

 # Hi there, I'm Patrick Attankurugu! 👋

 I'm an AI Developer and Entrepreneur from Ghana.
-Specializing in Python, HTML, CSS, and backend development, I'm passionate about AI innovations.
+Specializing in building websites and intelligent systems.
 Visit my portfolio at [patrickattankurugu.com](http://patrickattankurugu.com).

 Let's connect and make a global impact!
 [LinkedIn](https://www.linkedin.com/in/patrickattankurugu1/).